WINNER OF THE WHITBREAD BIOGRAPHY AWARD

 For centuries, Mary, Queen of Scots has been a figure of scholarly debate.
 Where many have portrayed her as the weak woman to Elizabeth's rational leader, John Guy reassesses the young queen, finding her far more politically shrewd than previously believed.

-Crowned Queen of Scotland at nine months old, Queen of France by age sixteen and widowed the following year, Guy paints Mary as a commanding and savvy queen who navigated the European power struggles of the time to her advantage.
+Crowned Queen of Scotland at nine months old, Queen of France by age sixteen and widowed the following year, Guy paints Mary as a commanding and savvy queen who navigated the European power struggles of the time to her advantage in a life of drama and conflict.

 'Rarely have first-class scholarship and first-class storytelling been so effectively combined' John Adamson, Daily Telegraph